7 Signs It’s Time to Replace Your Copier or Printer

 7. It Becomes Less Efficient or Inefficient

 Most companies don’t realize that office copiers and printers add up to their third largest expense next to payroll and rent.
-This figure is impacted largely by the fact that 17% of pages printed daily go completely unused and 65% of documents are disposed of the same day they are printed.
+This figure is impacted largely by the fact that, depending on the statistics, between 17% and 30% of pages printed daily go completely unused and 45% and 65% of documents are disposed of the same day they are printed.
 This cost can be reduced significantly reduced if companies are able to recognize the amount of resources used up by their document technology and replace inefficient or old machines.
 Managed print solutions can help track the hidden cost of printing documents and manage the resources spent.